Sliick / Articles / Product

 2. Click Import Template (or Import Bundle).

-3. Choose the .json file.
+3. Choose the .sdt file.
 Click Import.

 4. A summary modal lists what was imported with any warnings (renamed-on-collision, unresolved merge fields, fields hidden by your permissions, unresolved bundle members).